Prostate cancer is the most common malignant tumor in males. It is more common as we age, but the age of the onset is highly variable.

 2) Frequent urination, particularly at night

-When this happens every night, it can be attributed to the patient’s habits and moderate prostate growth.
+When this happens every night, it can be due to the patient’s habits and moderate prostate growth.
 But waking up twice or three times every night should be an alarm sign for men, especially after 50 years old.

 Urinary frequency also increases throughout the day.
 Patients may need to use the bathroom very often, which becomes a problem when they go out.
 This symptom should be closely monitored in some patients with a voiding diary.
 In this diary, patients input how much water or other liquids they are taking.
 They also input the number of times they go to the bathroom and the hour.
 This way, we can differentiate when patients are only drinking too much water.
 It is also useful to give doctors clear and accurate data instead of an approximate number by memory recall.